Symphony No. 7 (Shostakovich): "Invasion" theme

 Musicologist Ludmila Mikheyeva (who is also Ivan Sollertinsky's daughter-in-law) maintains that Shostakovich played the theme and its variations for his students before the war with Germany began.

 While the word "invasion" was used by commentators in numerous articles and reviews, Shostakovich never used it to describe the episode or theme.
 "I did not set myself the goal of a naturalistic depiction of military action (the roar of planes, the crash of tanks, cannon fire).
 I did not compose so-called battle music.
 I wanted to convey the context of grim events."

-Neither does the "invasion theme" itself sound threatening, at least at first.
+The "invasion theme" does not sound threatening, at least at first.
 For its latter half, Shostakovich quotes Graf Danilo's entrance song, "Da geh' ich zu Maxim," from Franz Lehár's operetta The Merry Widow.
-The Merry Widow was also Hitler's favorite operetta, which played well with Soviet propagandists writing about the symphony.
+The Merry Widow was Hitler's favorite operetta, happily for Soviet propagandists writing about the symphony.
 A version of this song may have already existed in Russia.
-Set to the words, "I'll go and see Maxim," it was reportedly sung jokingly in the Shostakovich household to the composer's son.
-Arthur Lourié called the theme a "trite, intentionally silly motif," adding, "This tune can be whistled by any Soviet man on the street. ..."
+Set to the words "I'll go and see Maxim", it was reportedly sung jokingly in the Shostakovich household to the composer's son.
+Arthur Lourié called the theme a "trite, intentionally silly motif", adding, "This tune can be whistled by any Soviet man on the street. ..."
 Conductor Yevgeny Mravinsky echoed Lourié when he called it a generalized image of spreading stupidity and triteness.

 Fire of anti-aircraft guns deployed in the neighborhood of St. Isaac's cathedral during the defense of Leningrad (now called St. Petersburg, its pre-Soviet name) in 1941.